- Learning about a Mexican folk art

-- To make facial features, scratch-and-slip pieces of clay to the slab.
-Eyes and mouths can be cut out or formed by combing both methods.
-Encourage the children to make the noses three-dimensional, giving them depth.
+- To make facial features, scratch and slip pieces of clay to the slab.
+Eyes and mouths can be cut out or formed by combining both methods.
+Encourage the children to make the noses three-dimensional to give the suns depth.

 - Have the children create their suns, making sturdy rays that are well attached.

 - Set out brushes and a variety of underglazes.

 - In this session the children will be using underglazes, or paint for clay, to create colorful designs on their suns.